Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 Both of the scripts will create a file named "Videos" at the same path that it exists.
 Both scripts do/can feed the same file.
 When moved, they will create a new "Videos" file in the new location.

-Both code is implementable to an UI application.
+This project is implementable to an UI application.
 I was just too lazy to do it and i hate designing UI.

 # Setup: